 On the other hand, the Poker life is well known for its glam and jazz.
 We have all heard of how Dan Bilzerian, former WSOP winner, has shared his “filthy rich” lifestyle on Instagram.
 With millions of dollars spent and 2 heart attacks suffered in the process, he has made quite a name for himself as a Larger than life poker player.
 And of course we have the every now and then movie like “Casino Royale” that brings out the player as a focal character over the game.

 Such is the nature of the game, such is the nature of the players, but the final question we still fail to answer is whether the player is bigger than the game?
-Join in on the battle and make a stand for what you think poker speaks out – the player or the game!
+Join in on the battle and make a stand for what you think is bigger in the game of poker – the player or the game!